wkumari/draft-harkins-owe/README.md

    gain network access.
 The first step is "802.11 authentication".
-For most methods of access (SAE being the exception), this is an empty exchange known as "Open Authentication-- basically the client says, "authenticate me", and the AP resonds "ok, you're authenticated".
+For most methods of access (SAE being the exception), this is an empty exchange known as "Open Authentication-- basically the client says, "authenticate me", and the AP responds "ok, you're authenticated".
-   After 802.11 authentication is 802.11 association in which the client requests network access from an AP-- the SSID, a selection of the type of subsequent authentication to be made, any pairwise and group ciphers, etc-- using an 802.11 association request.
+   After 802.11 authentication is 802.11 association, in which the client requests network access from an AP-- the SSID, a selection of the type of subsequent authentication to be made, any pairwise and group ciphers, etc-- using an 802.11 association request.
 The AP acknowledges the request with an 802.11 association response.

    If the network is Open-- no authentication, no encryption-- the